Joe Walsh: I'm challenging Trump for president

 "I'm going to run for president," Walsh told ABC "This Week" host George Stephanopoulos.
 "We’ve got a guy in the White House who's unfit.
 Completely unfit to be president.
 And it stuns me that nobody stepped up, nobody in the Republican Party stepped up."

-Asked by Stephanopoulos if the 25th amendment should been invoked to remove Trump from office, Walsh said "it should be looked at."
+Asked by Stephanopoulos if the 25th Amendment should have been invoked to remove Trump from office, Walsh said, "It should be looked at."

 Walsh, once a strong supporter of Trump and a conservative firebrand who had accused former President Barack Obama of being a Muslim, expressed remorse for his part in making politics "personal" and "ugly."